poissonconsulting/baseplus/README.md

 ## Examples

-The infix operator ‘%nin%’ returns a logical vector determining if x is NOT present.
+The infix operator `%nin%` returns a logical vector determining if x is NOT present.

 ``` r